-5.7.
+6.7.
 Refusal of Admission

 Candidate indulged in act of indiscipline or guilty of having organized unlawful activities, he/ she will be refused admission by the admission committee.
-Such candidates as have been rusticated/ debarred shall not be admitted during the period of disqualification.
+Such rusticated/ debarred candidates shall not be admitted during the period of disqualification.